lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Modal Models.md

 <img alt="Illustration of local time (plot)" src="../../../../../img/modal_models/local_time_plot.svg" width="300"/>

-This plot illustrates the relation between global time in the environment and the localized time for each timer in the model.
+The above plot illustrates the relation between global time in the environment and the localized time for each timer in the model.
 Since the top-level reactor `TimingExample` is not enclosed by any mode, its time always corresponds to the global time.
 Mode `One` is the initial mode and hence progresses in sync with `TimingExample` for the first second.
 During inactivity of mode One the timer is suspended and does not advance in time.